Supernova PTF12glz: a possible shock breakout driven through an aspherical wind: Analysis

 The interpretation of the late-time spectra of Type IIn SNe should be made with the complexity caused by CSM interaction in mind.
 In ``normal'' type II SNe, the ejecta that become optically thin at late times are heated from the inside by two sources of energy: (1) remaining thermal deposition from the original heat of the explosion and (2) radioactivity.
 The late, or ``nebular'' spectrum shows no clear continuum, and its emission lines reflect the expansion of the ejecta in which they formed.
 In SNe IIn, the CSM interaction may continue to dominate the spectrum at late times, e.g., because the ejecta is heated by the shock wave propagating backward from the CSM into its outermost layers \citep{Chevalier2003}.

-The two late-time spectra of PTF\,12glz look similar (the latest spectrum is shown in Figure~\ref{fig:spectra}): they show a weak continuum in the red, a pseudo-continuum presumably formed by the superposition of narrow [Fe II] emission lines in the blue (e.g. \citealt{Kiewe2012}) and several broad emission lines.
+The two late-time spectra of PTF\,12glz look similar (the latest spectrum is shown in Figure~\ref{fig:spectra}): they show a weak continuum in the red, a pseudo-continuum presumably formed by the superposition of narrow [Fe II] emission lines in the blue (e.g., \citealt{Kiewe2012}) and several broad emission lines.
 The temperatures and radii derived by fitting a blackbody curve to the observed spectrum are listed in Table~\ref{table:sp-analysis} and compared to the parameters derived from photometry in Figure~\ref{fig:evo_param_TR}.
 Both spectra show broad Balmer emission lines.
 The derived speeds and redshifts are presented in Table~\ref{table:sp-analysis} and Figure~\ref{fig:broad_lines} shows the line and the best fit for the latest spectrum.
 The H${\rm \alpha}$ lines are best fit by a linear combination of an intermediate-width Gaussian component with $FWHM\approx2000$\,km\,s$^{-1}$ that is offset to the blue by $\approx250$\,km\,s$^{-1}$ relative to the galaxy rest-frame and a broad Gaussian component with $FWHM\approx8000$\,km\,s$^{-1}$ that is offset to the blue by $\approx1000$\,km\,s$^{-1}$ relative to the galaxy rest frame.
 The intermediate-width component could come from the shocked gas in a cold dense shell forming at the contact discontinuity between the decelerated ejecta and the shocked CSM, which is reheated by X-rays and $UV$ radiation from the shock.
 The broad component velocities are too high to originate from the CSM: they are rather characteristic ejecta velocity values.
 We deduce from these velocities that the ejecta has - at least partially - emerged through the optically thick layers of the CSM.

-At short wavelengths, the spectra show a blue bump that we interpret as a blend of Fe\,II narrow P-cygni profiles, which may come from the initial metalicity abundance of the star \citep{Kiewe2012}.

-Both late spectra also show emission from the the Ca [II] IR triplet.
-This is commonly seen in late time-interacting SNe, e.g., in the type IIn SN\,2005ip \citep{Boles2005,Stritzinger2012}, the type Ic SN\,2007dio \citep{Kuncarayakti2018} and the type Ia-csm PTF\,11kx \citep{Dilday2012,Silverman2013,Graham2017}.
+Both late spectra also show emission from the the Ca II IR triplet.
+This is commonly seen in late time-interacting SNe, e.g., in the type IIn SN\,2005ip \citep{Boles2005,Stritzinger2012}, the type Ic SN\,2007dio \citep{Kuncarayakti2018} and the type Ia-csm PTF\,11kx \citep{Dilday2012,Silverman2013,Graham2017}, as well as in other types of SNe.